Intercountry Adoption

 Republic of Iraq

-Do not travel to Iraq due to terrorism, kidnapping, armed conflict, civil unrest, and Mission Iraq’s limited capacity to provide support to U.S. citizens.
+Do not travel to Iraq due to terrorism, kidnapping, armed conflict, civil unrest, and the U.S. government’s limited ability to provide emergency services to U.S. citizens in Iraq.
+Do not travel to Iraq for any reason.
+Leave now if you are there.

-Do not travel to Iraq due to terrorism, kidnapping, armed conflict, civil unrest, and Mission Iraq’s limited capacity to provide support to U.S. citizens.
+Do not travel to Iraq due to terrorism, kidnapping, armed conflict, civil unrest, and the U.S. government’s limited ability to provide emergency services to U.S. citizens in Iraq.
+Do not travel to Iraq for any reason.
+Leave now if you are there.

-Country Summary: U.S. citizens in Iraq face high risks to their safety and security, including the potential for violence and kidnapping.
+U.S. citizens in Iraq face high risks, including violence and kidnapping.
 Terrorist and insurgent groups regularly attack Iraqi security forces and civilians.
-Anti-U.S. militias threaten U.S. citizens and international companies throughout Iraq.
-Attacks using improvised explosive devices, indirect fire, and unmanned aerial vehicles occur in many areas of the country, including Baghdad and other major cities.
-In an emergency, consular services to U.S. citizens in Iraq are limited due to severe restrictions on the movements of U.S. government personnel.
+Anti-U.S. militias threaten U.S. citizens and international companies.
+Attacks using improvised explosive devices, indirect fire, and unmanned aerial vehicles occur in many areas, including major cities.
+The Department of State requires U.S. government personnel in Iraq to live and work under strict security due to serious threats.

 Demonstrations, protests, and strikes occur frequently throughout the country.
-These events can develop quickly without prior notice, often interrupting traffic, transportation, and other services, and sometimes turning violent.
+These events can develop quickly without prior notice, often interrupting traffic, transportation, and other services, and sometimes turn violent.

 U.S. citizens should not travel through Iraq to engage in armed conflict in Syria, where they would face extreme personal risks (kidnapping, injury, or death) and legal risks (arrest, fines, and expulsion).
-The Kurdistan Regional Government in Iraq has stated that it will impose prison sentences of up to ten years on individuals who illegally cross the Iraq-Syria border.
-Additionally, fighting on behalf of or supporting designated terrorist organizations is a crime under U.S. law that can result in prison sentences and large fines in the United States.
+The Kurdistan Regional Government in Iraq has stated it will impose prison sentences of up to ten years on individuals who illegally cross the Iraq-Syria border.
+Fighting on behalf of or providing other forms of support to designated terrorist organizations can constitute the provision of material support to a foreign terrorist organization, which is a crime under U.S. law that can result in penalties including prison time and large fines.
+Read the Syria Travel Advisory for more information.

 Read the country information page for additional information on travel to Iraq.

-• Establish your own personal security plan in coordination with your employer or host organization or consider consulting with a professional security organization.
+• Establish a personal security plan in coordination with your employer or host organization or consider consulting with a professional security organization.

 • Draft a will and designate appropriate insurance beneficiaries and/or power of attorney.